-- BMI's over 40 are eligible for bariatric surgery based on weight alone.
+- A BMI over 40 is eligible for bariatric surgery based on weight alone.

-- Patients with BMI's greater than 60 may be asked to lose weight before surgery for safety reasons.
+- For safety reasons, patients with a BMI greater than 60 may be asked to lose weight before surgery.

 Body Mass Index:

-If your Body Mass Index Score is above 30, your weight class is Obese and you may qualify for Bariatric Surgery.
-See Table Below to find your BMI:
+If your body mass index is above 30, your weight class is Obese and you may qualify for Bariatric Surgery.
+See the table below to find your BMI:

 Bariatric Surgery is Not for Everyone